UWCCDL/QEEG/README.md

 2. Check every channel for a detectable peak.

-3. Output spectrogram (PDF) of every channel’s FFT, including data quality and blink information across the bottom.
+3. Output spectrogram (PDF) of every channel`s FFT, including data quality and blink information across the bottom.

-4. Output `<subject>_<session>_samplesperchannel.txt` file with one row for every channel indicating the number of usable samples, and for each channel, whether it would be included for any reason in the `excludedchannels` output file (BadSpectrum, NoPeak, N samples or less; note, Missing O1 and O2 can be determined by looking for “NoPeak” on electrodes O1 and O2).
+4. Output `<subject>_<session>_samplesperchannel.txt` file with one row for every channel indicating the number of usable samples, and for each channel, whether it would be included for any reason in the `excludedchannels` output file (BadSpectrum, NoPeak, N samples or less; note, Missing O1 and O2 can be determined by looking for NoPeak on electrodes O1 and O2).

 ## EEG Data File format